 Our PE day is on a Thursday and a Friday afternoon (as of 22nd February 2021).

 Please ensure that your child has a full PE kit for their lessons, with their names written in their shorts, t-shirts and trainers/pumps.
 Children will not be allowed to wear shoes to take part in their PE lessons.

 During the colder months, children may wear plain black or blue joggers and a black or blue jumper/hoodie.

 PE kits can remain in school in the children's individual boxes which are now located in the classrooms.

 - Your child will be assessed throughout the year.
 We use 'entering, developing and secure' to record your child's achievements.
 This will inform you if your child is on track to be Age Related Expectations at the end of the year.

 - We will report to you three times a year (Autumn parents evening, Spring parents evening and Summer End of Year reports).

-- Following your child sitting their SATS paper in May 2020, you will be informed if your child reached Age Related Expectations or not.
+- Following your child sitting their SATS paper in the Summer Term, you will be informed if your child reached Age Related Expectations or not.